StefanoIncardone/kaylang/IDEAS.md

 ## Optional types (nullable pointers)

-types that may or may not contain a value (introducing the `none` keyword): they are basically tagged unions (like Rust's Options)
+types that may or may not contain a value (introducing the `none` keyword/value): they are basically tagged unions in the case of non-pointer variables (like Rust's Options)

 ```blitz
 # nullable pointers are just "optional pointers"